sidravic/kaiwa/Readme.md

 Kaiwa launches actors for each users and accepts messages using the basic mailbox approach.
 It uses the `exclusive` or Erlang mode for each actor's `receive` loop.

+A lot of ideas are shamelessly stolen from how sidekiq operates.

 The goal is to persist messages sent onto redis.

+## Features in the works

+1. Basic messaging.
+2. Acknowledgements.
+3. Message persistance.
+4. Presence.
+5. Push support.
+6. Support for Redis Sentinel.